logo

 “I think it’s important we have Jasper and Banff people in the same room, talking not at a scientific level, but at a people-who-live-in-these-communities level,” said Diehl, a former mechanical engineer who has found his voice onstage as an advocate for the people and ecosystems impacted by climate change.

-Diehl’s convictions come from experience: he was in Canmore during the catastrophic floods there in 2013, and has family and friends in Honolulu and L.A.—both of which burned in the context of a warming, drying climate.
+Diehl’s convictions come from experience: he was in southern Alberta during the catastrophic floods there in 2013, and has family and friends in Hawaii and L.A.—both of which burned in the context of a warming, drying climate.

 “If we look at six degrees within our networks, many of us know people affected by climate change,” he said.